 The tuition will be with professional printmakers on a one-to-one basis and will cover many forms of print-making skills, including etching and screen-printing.
 All expenses, tuition and materials will be paid for but successful applicants must organise and cover the cost of transport to The Curwen Press in Linton, Cambridgeshire.
 The work produced during this week will contribute to AS and International Baccalaureate Diploma Programme (IBDP) course work.

-To apply for the Curwen Art Scholarship, internal applicants should complete the scholarship application form by logging into the admissions portal, and complete the relevant scholarship application form in the checklist.
-Take into consideration the portfolio guidance provided and upload the portfolio to your profile on the admissions portal.
+To apply for the Curwen Art Scholarship, Internal applicants can download the scholarship form here or contact the admissions office to request the forms.
+Take into consideration the portfolio guidance provided and return your application to firstname.lastname@example.org.

 External applicants when registering via our online admissions portal will be given the opportunity to choose to apply for a scholarship - the scholarship form will then be made available in the checklist items.
 In order to qualify for this award, all applicants should currently be studying GCSE Art or Design (or the equivalent).

 During an interview with the Head of Art, applicants will have the opportunity to discuss their portfolio of work and be expected to talk about how they would benefit from the Curwen Art Scholarship.
 Interviews will take place at the Visual Arts Centre.
 Portfolios must be uploaded to the admissions portal.